July

 State and Local Government Workforce Trends

 Two new surveys from MissionSquare Research Institute describe trends within state and local government workforces.
 Highlights from the State and Local Workforce 2022 survey include the finding that 53% of surveyed governments hired more full-time employees than in 2021, while nearly 45% found that more employees also quit than in 2021.
 Governments also saw accelerated retirement dates among employees, with nearly 35% reporting accelerated retirements dates and only 22% reporting postponed retirement dates.
-The survey finds that nearly 50% of governments report that their racial and ethnic composition is reflective of their community.
+The survey finds that nearly 50% of governments report that their composition is reflective of their community.
 Additional information is available on recruitment, compensation, retention and workplace culture, state priorities, and projected employment changes.

 The second study, Morale, Public Service Motivation, Financial Concerns, and Retention 2022 Survey, suggests that 66% of the more than 1,000 public employees surveyed rate current morale as positive, but 66% also are extremely or very worried about inflation making it hard to keep up with the cost of living.
 Additionally, 41% of respondents are considering changing jobs in the near future.
 Additional information is available on employee motivation, retirement savings, morale and job satisfaction, job expectations, and employee retention issues.
 Both surveys provide useful insights into current workforce trends, and Route Fifty has a short article discussing the research in more depth.